elastos/Elastos.Hive.Java.SDK/README.md

 ## Contributing

-We welcome contributions to the Elastos Hive Java Project in many forms.
+We welcome contributions to the Elastos Hive Java Project.

 ## License